 - Posting or advertising using chalk on sidewalks or buildings is not permitted.

 - All posters or flyers must clearly indicate the name and contact information of the sponsoring individual, group, or organization.
-All university-related events must include a notation that states, “If you have questions concerning access, or if you wish to request disability-related accommodations, please contact (insert name and any necessary contact information, including an e-mail or TTY number).”
+All university related events must include a notation that states, “For questions concerning access or need of accommodations, please contact (insert name and any necessary contact information, including an e-mail).”

 - Concerns about content of materials should be directed to the sponsor.
 Questions regarding the advertising policy and concerns about violations should be directed to the Office of the University Center and Student Activities.

 - Lawn signs used for advertising purposes may only be used for university-sponsored events with support from a university office, department, or recognized student organization.
 Lawn signs will only be placed in mulch beds, not in grass, and are not permitted on High Street.
 A maximum of eight (8) signs may be used per event, size must not exceed 12”x18”, and language must include an event and/or removal date.
 Lawn signs will be put in place, and removed, by Upchurch University Center staff.
 Signage will be placed up to ten (10) business days before the event and will be removed one (1) business day after the event.